The University takes an active role in supporting the local community through involvement in various initiatives and projects including:

 The University acts as a professional partner for One Community.
 One Community was set up in 2010 with the aim of generating funds to support local community groups, and to ensure that the Kirklees area would have a Community Foundation.

-During 2017, the University will become home to a new Holocaust Heritage and Learning Centre, which it is expected will draw some 20,000 visitors a year, including many school parties from throughout the region.
-This will be located at the Heritage Quay archives centre and – having received funding of almost £1 million, including more than £600,000 from the Heritage Lottery Fund – it is being developed in tandem with the Leeds-based Holocaust Survivors' Friendship Association.
+In 2018 a new Holocaust Exhibition and Learning Centre opened at the University.
+It is expected to be visited by around 20,000 people a year, including many school parties from throughout the region.
+This project has received funding of almost £1 million, including more than £600,000 from the Heritage Lottery Fund – it is being developed in tandem with the Leeds-based Holocaust Survivors' Friendship Association.

-We work with 877 students at 10 schools and colleges on The Progression Module, a formal programme of study which gives Year 12 students the opportunity to investigate and research progression routes - primarily into Higher Education.
+We work with around 900 students at 10 schools and colleges on The Progression Module, a formal programme of study which gives Year 12 students the opportunity to investigate and research progression routes - primarily into Higher Education.

 In order to encourage young people to consider higher education, and the benefits it can bring them in future life, the University is launching a new project, in partnership with local schools.
 This aims to address the issue that 15% of highly able pupils who score on the top 10% nationally at age 11 fail to achieve in the top 25% at GCSE” (Missing Talent – research by the Sutton Trust).
 This 10 year project aims to improve SATS and level 2 examination results and progression to post 16 and HE courses for the pupils it works with.